Last updated on February 12, 2026

 Painful Quandary

-It’s a Painful Quandary indeed, but the question is simple: discard a card or lose five life?
+It’s a Painful Quandary indeed, but the question is simple: Discard a card or lose 5 life?
 This enchantment saps your opponents of resources one way or another, which adds up during a prolonged game.

 Heartless Hidetsugu